rahulshandilya1983/Project-ITSM4/README.md

 ## Usage:
 This skill will demo ITSM API Consumption
-*This skill provide User with the Incident count that the User has in ServiceNow Instance
+*This skill provide User with the Incident details.